JuliaPackageComparisons/JuliaPackageComparisons.github.io/docs/comparisons/interoperability/python.md

 ### PythonCall.jl
 {{badge PythonCall}}

-PythonCall.jl descrives the difference from PyCall.jl in their README.
+PythonCall.jl describes the differences from PyCall.jl in its README.

 >## What about PyCall?
 >